bakpakin/Fennel/tutorial.md

 ```

 Functions defined with `fn` are fast; they have no runtime overhead
 compared to Lua.
 However, they also have no arity checking.
-For safer
+(That is,
+calling a function with the wrong number of arguments does not cause
-code you can use `lambda`:
+an error.)
+For safer code you can use `lambda`:

 ```lisp
 (set print-calculation